James Salmon: The Hatrack Glasgow Building

 James Salmon Architect

-Radical for its time, old red sandstone facade with plenty of glass & wrought iron.
+The Hat Rack building on St Vincent Street was radical for its time.
+This delightful, baroque property features an old red sandstone facade with plenty of glass & wrought iron.

-The practice are also well know for their Lion Chambers, Hope St.
+This former Scottish architecture practice are also well know for their Lion Chambers located on Hope Street.

 Architects – Dates